NEWMIND ACCOUNT APPLICATION prior to purchase.

 - 7. Schechter MD.
 (1987).
 "Amfonelic acid: similarity to other dopamine agonists.".
 Pharmacol Biochem Behav.
 26(2): 413-6.
 PMID 3575360

 - 8. Aceto MD, Rosecrans JA, Young R, Glennon RA.
 (1984).
 "Similarity between (+)-amphetamine and amfonelic acid.".
 Pharmacol Biochem Behav.
 20(4): 635-7.
 PMID 6728880

 - 9. Aceto MD, Botton I, Martin R, Levitt M, Bentley HC, Speight PT.
 (1970).
 "Pharmacologic properties and mechanism of action of amfonelic acid.".
 Eur J Pharmacol.
 10(3): 344-54.
 PMID 4393073

-This Material is Sold For Laboratory and Research Use Only.
-Not for Diagnostic or Therapeutic, Drug, or Other Household Uses.
+This Material is Sold For Research Use Only.
+Not for Human Consumption, nor Medical, Veterinary, or Household Uses.

 There are no product questions yet.

 Please login to your account to post a question

 Customers who bought this product also commonly purchased the following combination of items.